David Schuman Legal Justice Fellowship at the Oregon Justice Resource Center’s Civil Rights Project

 Title: David Schuman Legal Justice Fellow

 Description: Full-time summer fellowship for 1L or 2L; 10 weeks.
-The fellow will determine start and end dates with Civil Rights Division staff.

 The fellow will work with the director, associate director, and staff attorneys of OJRC’s Civil Rights Project on a variety of civil rights and other civil litigation focused mostly on police and prison accountability and systemic reform.
 Tasks include legal research and writing, reviewing discovery, conducting factual investigation, interviewing clients and witnesses, and assisting with other steps of civil litigation.
 Other tasks may include research projects on the state of the law and research on state and local policy issues.
 The fellow will also participate in staff planning and strategy meetings.